Color Me Blood Red: Plot

 Returning home, Adam prepares to draw blood for his new work of art, when he sees a couple out on the beach riding his own hydrocycles.
-Adam gets into a motorboat and speeds after the couple, murdering them and using their blood to create a new painting that he exhitbits at the gallery the next mornining.
+Adam gets into a motorboat and speeds after the couple, murdering them and using their blood to create a new painting that he exhibits at the gallery the next morning.

-Some time later, local teenage girl April Carter goes on a trip to the beach with her boyfriend Rolf and her friends Jack and Sydney.
+Some time later, local teenage girl April Carter goes on a trip to the beach with her boyfriend, Rolf, and her friends Jack and Sydney.
 Whilst getting changed, April encounters Adam, whom she recognises.
 She tells him about how her mother has been desperate to purchase one of Adam's paintings, despite his repeated claims that they are "not for sale".
 Adam tells April that he is "looking for a model", and that he will give her mother a painting of his for free if she poses for his latest work.
 After some consideration, April agrees.
 After letting her inside, Adam ties April's wrists to a rope suspended over a ceiling beam, telling her that it will help her hold the desired pose.

 Meanwhile, Jack and Sydney end up discovering Gigi's decomposing corpse in the sand, and Rolf goes to the house to call the police.
 There, he discovers a crazed Adam preparing to kill April with an axe.
-In the ensuing scuffle, Rolf grabs a shotgun from the mantle, and shoots Adam in the face, killing him.
+In the ensuing scuffle, Rolf grabs a shotgun from the mantle and shoots Adam in the face, killing him.
 The scene fades to Farnsworth burning one of Adam's paintings, which mysteriously appears to bleed as the movie ends.